kanstantsin-bucha/esp32-arduino-firestore-example/README.md

-# Project Esp32 Firestore Example
+# Project: Esp32 Firestore Example

 # Goal: connect to Firestore and create a Doc with the measurements (temp and humidity)

+# Library: firebase library for esp32 https://github.com/mobizt/FirebaseClient

-# Starting
+# Starting:

 * create a project in Firebase console
 * create email authentication in the Firebase console